fibo/fibo.github.io/_posts/2016-05-26-crontab-best-practices.md

   - Unix
   - Crontab
 description: >
     How to edit a crontab in a mantainable way, and other tips to use it the right way.
-I found a lot of messy crontabs in
+I found a lot of messy crontabs around, it would be better to mantain order.
 ---

 > The software utility [Cron] is a time-based job scheduler in Unix-like computer operating systems